- About Us

 The Saleski leases cover a total area of 17,152 gross hectares.
 Laricina holds a 60 percent working interest and is the project operator.

-On July 22, 2009, Laricina received approval from the Alberta Energy Regulator (AER) (formerly the Energy Resources Conservation Board (ERCB) and Alberta Environment to proceed with the Saleski SAGD pilot.
+On July 22, 2009, Laricina received approval from the Alberta Energy Regulator (AER) (formerly the Energy Resources Conservation Board or ERCB) and Alberta Environment to proceed with the Saleski pilot.
 This was a huge milestone in Laricina’s development as it was the Company’s first project approval.
 On September 25, 2009, Laricina filed an amendment which proposed to add solvents to the base SAGD process.
 This amendment was approved by the ERCB on April 30, 2010.
 The addition of solvents will help to lower steam requirements while maintaining bitumen production rates, improving the steam to oil ratio.

 Saleski is the world’s first carbonate project utilizing thermal horizontal well recovery processes to produce bitumen from Alberta’s Grosmont Formation.
 The purpose of the pilot is to allow Laricina to better understand the geological framework and technology necessary for commercial-scale, long-term oil recovery from the Grosmont.
-Interest in the Grosmont lies in the fact it is estimated by the ERCB to contain approximately 406 billion barrels of bitumen and is the second largest bitumen-bearing formation in Alberta.
+Interest in the Grosmont lies in the fact it is estimated by the AER to contain approximately 406 billion barrels of bitumen and is the second largest bitumen-bearing formation in Alberta.

 The 1,800 barrel-per-day capacity Saleski pilot consists of a central processing facility (CPF) with diluent treating and an adjacent well pad.
 The CPF consists of two 50MM BTU steam generators, associated water treating train, and a solvent injection / recovery system.
-The adjacent well pad has four horizontal well pairs.
 The initial development started with steam only to promote steam chamber development in the Grosmont carbonate reservoir and to gather baseline temperature, flow and production information under a horizontal well thermal process.
-This will be followed by the injection of solvents with reduced steam to fully understand performance of the steam-solvent recovery scheme for commercial potential in the Grosmont.
+In later stages the pilot will test the injection of solvents with reduced steam to fully understand performance of the steam-solvent recovery scheme for commercial potential in the Grosmont.